phrb/NODAL.jl/README.md

 [![Build Status](https://travis-ci.org/phrb/StochasticSearch.jl.svg?branch=master)](https://travis-ci.org/phrb/StochasticSearch.jl)
 [![Coverage Status](https://coveralls.io/repos/phrb/StochasticSearch.jl/badge.svg?branch=master)](https://coveralls.io/r/phrb/StochasticSearch.jl?branch=master)

 StochasticSearch.jl is a julia package that provides tools and optimization algorithms for implementing different Stochastic Local Search methods, such as Simulated Annealing and Tabu Search.
-The package offers a limited interface to [Optim.jl](https://github.com/JuliaOpt/Optim.jl).
 StochasticSearch.jl is an ongoing project, and will implement more optimization and local search algorithms.
 The API provides tools for implementing parallel and distributed program autotuners.

 Currently, it's possible to optimize user-defined functions with a few Stochastic Local Search basic methods, that are composed by building blocks also provided in the package.
 Evaluations of functions and technique executions are distributed between `Julia` workers using `remotecall`s.
 It's possible to instantiate multiple instances of a search technique, or different techniques, that run on the same problem.